-- b.
-Public Affairs Office (PAO) is the primary office responsible for dealing with noise complaints to include recording, archiving and addressing noise complaints. - c.
-Most noise complaints will involve military aircraft, many of which are controlled by Whiteman Air Force Base (AFB).
-There are also noise complaints resulting from blasting operations at the quarry.
-Detonations on the training ranges are also a possible source of noise complaints. - d.
-Noise complaints maybe called directly into Range Operations, PAO, SJA, or other offices.
-Regardless of who receives the initial call, all complaints should be referred immediately to PAO. - e.
+b.
+Public Affairs Office (PAO) is the primary office responsible for dealing with noise complaints to include recording, archiving, and addressing noise complaints.

+c.
+Noise complaints maybe called directly into PAO, SJA, or other offices.
+Regardless of who receives the initial call, all complaints should be referred immediately to PAO.

+d.
 The Operational Noise Management Program Complaint Investigation Report Form contained as Appendix W, will be used to collect noise complaint information.
 The installation Directorate of Public Works (DPW) office maintains the installation Operational Noise Management Plan.
 The POC is Directorate of Public Works, Environmental Division, 573-596-2108.